coveooss/platform-sdk/README.md

 The offical Coveo C# SDK allows your software to communicate with the Coveo Cloud Platform public APIs and the Push API.

 The code of the SDK is not open-source.
 This repo is meant to provide feedback, filling bugs, etc.

+## How to use the SDK
+Coming soon!